yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > **Note**
    >
-   > Deleting a resource group containing SQL MI does not always work the first time, resulting in a few networking components (route table, SQL MI NSG, and VNet) remaining in the resource group, along with the SQL MI instance, after the first delete attempt.
-In this case, wait for the first process to complete, and then attempt to delete the resource group a second time.
-You may need to allow several hours or more between delete attempts.
+   > Deleting a resource group containing SQL MI does not always work the first time.
+The deletion failure can result in a few networking components (route table, SQL MI NSG, and VNet) remaining in the resource group, along with the SQL MI instance, after the first delete attempt.
+In this case, wait for the first process to complete, and then attempt to delete the resource group a second time. _You may need to allow several hours or more between delete attempts_.

 ### Task 2: Delete the wide-world-importers service principal

 1. In the Azure portal, select **Azure Active Directory** and then select **App registrations**.

-2. Select the **wide-world-importers** application, and select **Delete** on the application blade.
+2. Select the **wide-world-importers** application and select **Delete** on the application blade.

 You should follow all steps provided _after_ attending the Hands-on lab.